Akash-Asok/Kerala-IoT-Challenge/README.md

 ## OUTPUT
-The  RGB LED glows with aspecific pattern and brightness level
+The  RGB LED glows with different colours.
 ## OUTPUT VIDEO